jakearchibald/jakearchibald.com/static-build/posts/2021/09/cors/index.md

 ## Preflight response

-The server responds to indicate whether its happy for the main request to go ahead, using headers like this:
+The server responds to indicate whether it's happy for the main request to go ahead, using headers like this:

 ```
 Access-Control-Allow-Methods: wibbley-wobbley